SimonFoxcoon/SMNFXCN_SteamDeckFonts/README.md

 This is an edited screenshot.
 ![](https://raw.githubusercontent.com/SimonFoxcoon/SMNFXCN_SteamDeckFonts/main/images/selectmenu.png)

-The rest of the font previews can be viewed here: insert link
+The rest of the font previews can be viewed [here](https://github.com/SimonFoxcoon/SMNFXCN_SteamDeckFonts/blob/main/previews.md)